Trusted Vasectomy Care - Brisbane

 Anaesthetic options

-At MSI Brisbane we provide a comprehensive service where both IV sedation (IV) and local anaesthetic (LA) are available, depending on your preference.
+MSI Brisbane provides a comprehensive service where both IV sedation (IV) and local anaesthetic (LA) are available, depending on your preference.
 Our LA *painless anaesthetic delivery technique means many patients report experiencing little to no pain when the local anaesthetic is injected.

 Our vasectomy doctors will discuss all the details of both options with you so that you can decide which you prefer for the procedure.